-In early March sakura fever hits Kyoto.
-The ume (peach blossom) are wafting their delicious scent across the city and the first early sakura (cherry blossoms) are spotted.
-My instagram feed starts to fill with the beautiful blooms and all the seasonal releases start dropping.
+In early March cherry blossom fever hits Kyoto.
+The ume (peach blossom) are wafting their delicious scent across the city and the first early cherry blossoms are spotted.
+My Instagram feed starts to fill with the beautiful blooms and all the seasonal releases start dropping.

 We’ve been very lucky that so far two of our visits to Japan have perfectly captured the full cherry blossom season.
-From those first early blooms that tease us, through bud burst, peak blooming and finally petal fall raining petals down on everyone and everything below.
+From those first early blooms that tease us, through budburst, peak blooming and finally petal fall raining petals down on everyone and everything below.
 I love it all.

 Perhaps it’s because I live in the sub-tropics where spring and autumn don’t really exist but I have a bit of a love affair going with these delicate pink blooms.
 I don’t even really like pink but for two weeks, usually in early April in Kyoto, I will happily eat, drink and photograph pink from dawn till after dark.
 Those evening light-ups are magical.